 Lew’s BB1 Speed Spool

 The Lew’s BB1 Speed Spool reel will guarantee you’ll be the envy of your fishing buddies.
+We think this is the best baitcaster for the money.
 This baitcast reel is the mother of all reels at a whopping $160.
 It is known for its casting distance, comfort level, and complete durability even during the toughest battles on the water.
 With some modernized updates, it is bigger and better than it has ever been before.

 It was created with a carbon fiber aluminum star drag system with a 14-pound drag power limit and a solid aluminum frame for easy cleaning and upkeep.
 Every aspect of this reel is the real deal and will have you bringing fish into the boat, cast after cast.